kgrid/AuthoringManual/getting-started.md

   </rdf:Description>
 </rdf:RDF>
 ```
+4. Create Metadata
+Next, we need to designate the necessary metadata to promote corroboration.
+Metadata can be added at the KGrid Library or thorugh a separate metadata XML file.
+For this example, we will manually add the metadata.

+Go to the KGrid library and create a new knowledge object by clicking on the green plus on the right side of the webpage.
+Add a title, save and close, click on the corresponding title, and edit content.
+Upload the payload, designate the payload function name \(stringConcatenator\) and payload type \(python\).
+Upload the input and output RDF>
 Click save.
 The knowledge object is now created!
-You can now use an execution stack to run the algorithm.
+You can now use the public activator to activate the knowledge object.